eonil/CocoaProgrammaticHowtoCollection/README.md

 	Contains iOS stuff examples.
 Written in Swift and tested in iOS 8.0.

 	- AutosizingTableExample.
 Shows how to enable autoresizing in tables and cells.
 	- UICollectionViewCustomLayout.
 Shows how to employ custom layout and dynamic cell resizing based on content size with manual layout.
 	- ChatUIExample.
 Shows fully-fledged chat UI.
 This shows input box, and supports scrolling reaction by keyboard appearance.
 	- ResizingCollectionViewCellExample.
 Shows how to make resizing cell with `UICollectionView`.
 This is different with `reloading` because this technique does not involve cross-fade animation or reinstantiation of cell views.
 So you even can keep a `UITextView` in it while keeping it working as first-responder.
+        - `AutoLayoutWithStackViewAndScrollView`.
+Shows how to use `UIStackView` and `UIScrollView` to layout easily.